SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-4. Use Google Cloud Shell to create GKE cluster of one node.
+Step 4.
+Use Google Cloud Shell to create GKE cluster of three nodes.

 * Download and execute the cluster create script in the Google Cloud Shell.
-All argument defaults would be ok if you want a single VMR, or HA Cluster in a single GCP zone.
-If you want the VMR cluster spead across 3 zones within a region,(Recommended for production), the speficy the 3 zones as per the example below:
+All argument defaults would be ok if you want a single non-HA VMR.
+Specify `-n = 3` as number of nodes and a single `-z <zone>` for an HA Cluster in a single GCP zone.
+If you want the VMR cluster spread across 3 zones within a region (recommended for production), then specify the 3 zones as per the example below but leave the number of nodes at default 1 (meaning one node per zone):

 ```sh
 wget https://raw.githubusercontent.com/SolaceProducts/solace-gke-quickstart/SOL-1245/scripts/create_cluster.sh